Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 ### `special`
 **Optional**, maps Strings to Namespaced Identifiers.

 A list of models that the CIT module may use in certain exceptional circumstances.
+What models are used and when depends on the [`type`](Module-Types) of the CIT module.

+All special models are optional and default to null.
 All models listed here are automatically loaded.
-The list of models that are actually used depends on the [`type`](Module-Types) of the CIT module.

-All special models are optional and default to null.

 ### `parameters`